dominique-mueller/hugo-installer/README.md

 ### Configure binary path (optional)

 The `--destination` CLI parameter can be used to define the folder into which the Hugo binary will be placed.
+This parameter is optional, the default destination path is `bin/hugo`.
 For example:

 ``` json
 {